 3. Official academic transcripts from all institutions attended.
-Transcripts in a language other than English must be accompanied by certified English translations (for instance, World Education Services).
-Transcripts must be mailed directly to the IWP Admissions Office from your home institution(s).
-A baccalaureate degree from an accredited institution is required.
+Transcripts must be mailed or emailed directly to the IWP Admissions Office (firstname.lastname@example.org) from your home institution(s).
+A minimum of a baccalaureate degree from an accredited institution is required.

 9. $100 non-refundable application fee.
 The fee must be paid in U.S. currency or check, international money order, credit card, or an international checkin U.S. funds drawn on a bank in the United States.
 The application fee is waived for those attending open houses, making scheduled private visits, or meeting with IWP personnel at graduate school fairs.

 The Application for Admission and supporting documents must be in English and received no later than the posted deadlines.
 As a general rule, incomplete applications will not be processed (rare exceptions may be made depending on which element of the application is missing).
 Late applications may be processed according to the ability of the Admissions Committee.

 All students admitted to the Institute (regardless of program) must pay a non-refundable $500 matriculation fee to secure their admission.
 This fee is due upon acceptance of admission and is credited toward the first semester’s tuition balance.

 Students may apply for admission to any semester (fall, spring, or summer).